 This word is confusing because it sounds like it's potentially related to words like dilate or even depilatory.
 It's not related to either of those words, but luckily there are ways to remember what dilatory actually means—the word almost sounds like delay or dilly dally, both of which relate to the word's definition.

-someone who demands exact conformity to rules and forms
+The Definition: “Someone who demands exact conformity to rules and forms”

 This word looks and sounds like marionette, the stringed puppet, which is a pitfall to avoid, because it can lead you to believe that martinet means the exact opposite of what it actually means.
 A martinet has some power, and no one is pulling their strings.